15 Signs You Have a Food Intolerance, According to Dietitians

 “A food intolerance is a digestive problem that results after eating a particular food or food group,” Jim White, RDN, ACSM EX-P, Owner of Jim White Fitness and Nutrition Studios, tells us.
 A food intolerance is different than a food allergy in that it doesn’t produce an immune reaction to the specific food or food group.
 That means, your immune system isn’t triggered and therefore won’t produce a histamine response.
 “For example, if someone has a peanut allergy and ingests a peanut-containing product, they may experience anaphylaxis and require immediate medical attention, whereas someone with a lactose intolerance who consumes a lactose-containing product may have a stomach ache as a result.
 Though less severe in response, food intolerances are not to be taken lightly as they frequently lead to a decreased quality of life due to pain, discomfort, and the avoidance of certain foods.”

-While bloating and gas are two of the most common side effects, a food intolerance can trigger some bizarrely unconventional reactions.
+While bloating and gas are two of the most common side effects, a food intolerance can trigger some other bizarrely unconventional reactions.
+These are the 15 signs you may have a food intolerance, straight from experts.

 “Fatigue results from an inflammation and immune response.
 Your body has to work harder since the food is not completely digested so the food and has a more taxing effect on your body rather than the energizing effect you hope for after eating.
 This may result in fatigue and inflammation.
 Fatigue can also result from a food allergy because your immune system is expending a good amount of energy trying to remove the food protein ‘invader.'”